Bitscale-Blockchain/bitscale/README.md

-# InchScale
+# BitScale

-InchScale, is a Zero-Knowledge Rollup solution designed to boost blockchain scalability while preserving security and decentralization.
-InchScale provides an efficient and privacy-preserving platform for executing transactions and smart contracts.
+Bitscale, is a Zero-Knowledge Rollup solution designed to boost blockchain scalability while preserving security and decentralization.
+BitScale provides an efficient and privacy-preserving platform for executing transactions and smart contracts.
 This README provides an overview of the technical specifications and project structure for developers interested in contributing to this innovative platform.

 ## Table of Contents